 Once the Incident has been resolved, the Requesting Party will process the backlog of SMETS1 Installations that have not been included in a Migration Common File if the Migration Authorisations for relevant SMETS1 Installations are still valid.
 In this scenario, SMETS1 Installations which have been flagged as a ‘priority’ will be processed first.

 The Requesting Party generates a Migration Authorisation Completion Response file which will indicate to the DCC if the Migration Authorisation is no longer valid.

+The following supplier facing report, detailed in the Migration Reporting Regime, confirms the Reason Code as per Appendix A.1:

-Report 6 ‘Migration Authorisation Outcomes for the Previous Migration Day’, detailed in the Migration Reporting Regime, will indicate to the supplier that the Migration Authorisation is no longer valid.
+Report 6 – ‘Migration Authorisation Outcomes for the Previous Migration Day’.

 If the Migration Authorisation is no longer valid, the DCC will not Migrate the relevant SMETS1 Installations and the supplier should reschedule the migration by adding the SMETS1 Installation(s) to a Migration Authorisation for a subsequent Migration Week.

 Migration Common File whole file validation error

-On receipt of the Migration Common File, which is generated by the Requesting Party, the SMETS1 Service Provider (S1SP) and the Dual Control Organisation (DCO) undertake the sequence of checks described in Table 5.9 in the TMAD.
+On receipt of the Migration Common File, which is generated by the Requesting Party, the S1SP and the Dual Control Organisation (DCO) undertake the sequence of checks described in Table 5.9 in the TMAD.
 Where one of these checks fails, the S1SP/DCO stops processing the file and raises an Incident.
 This Incident would be assigned to the Requesting Party and managed by the Migration Control Centre.

 Users affected by any such Incident will be notified through the Self-Service Interface as an Interested Party.